 The Constitution establishes that Canada has three branches of government: the legislative branch, the executive branch, and the judicial branch.
 The three branches operate at both the federal and provincial levels.
 In other words, there is a legislative, executive, and judicial branch of government at the federal level and in each province.

-A brief overview of these three branches, shown in Table 1.2, provides the basic framework of how government is structured.
+A brief overview of these three branches, below, provides the basic framework of how government is structured.
 This is significant because each of the branches serves a different function and is a source of law.
+See Table 1.2.